nuuuwan/news_lk3_data/README.md

 ---

-### Sri Lanka customs earn Rs4.3bn from rice imports, showing tax arbitrage: analysis
+### Billions earned from Sri Lanka rice imports in 20 days, reveals extent of tax arbitrage: analysis

 *2024-12-23 08:11:00* · [`economynextcom`](https://economynext.com/sri-lanka-customs-earn-rs4-3bn-from-rice-imports-showing-tax-arbitrage-analysis-195830/) · `en`

-ECONOMYNEXT  – Sri Lanka has earned 4.3 billion rupees in taxes from imports of 67,000 metric tonnes of rice, reports said, indicating the extent the consumer is taxed to grow expensive rice in the country.
+ECONOMYNEXT  – Sri Lanka has earned 4.3 billion rupees in taxes from imports of 67,000 metric tonnes of rice, reports said, indicating the extent the consumer is effectively taxed to grow expensive rice in the country.

-Sri Lanka taxes rice at 65 rupee a kilogram (65,000 rupees a tone) to keep the basic staple of the country about 50 percent higher than the rest of the world.
+Sri Lanka taxes rice at 65 rupee a kilogram (65,000 rupees a tonne) to keep the basic staple of the country about 50 percent higher than the rest of the world.

 The ‘tax’ paid by the consumer in the process of filling their stomachs, is ‘arbitraged’ by the paddy producing and marketing lobby.